placidrod/Findabuddy/_PRESS-RELEASE.md

   > Sign up as a user, type in an activity and a place.
 You can browse through matching results of buddies to connect with.

 ## Customer Quote ##
-  > "With just a few clicks Find A Buddy helped cut down the time of searching and have more time enjoying my favorite activities"
+  > "With just a few clicks, Find A Buddy helped cut down the time of searching so that I have more time to enjoy my favorite activities and a buddy to do them with!"

 ## Closing and Call to Action ##
   > Find out more at FindABuddy.com